graemebenzie/continuasolutions.com/content/team/steventulloch.md

 date: 2017-08-04T09:14:21+01:00
 draft: false
 name: Steven Tulloch
-jobtitle: Process Engineer / Environmental Consultant (Contractor)
+jobtitle: Process Engineer / Environmental Consultant
 image: "StevenTulloch.jpg"
 thumbnail: "StevenTulloch.jpg"
-blurb: Chartered Process Engineer with over twenty five years’ experience in the field of environmental and process engineering.
+blurb: Chartered process engineer with over 25 years’ experience in the field of environmental and process engineering.
 ---

 ## Biography

 <p>
-    A Chartered Process Engineer with over twenty five years’ experience in the field of environmental and process engineering.
+    A Chartered Process Engineer with over 25 years’ experience in the field of environmental and process engineering.
 Wide range of experience, both technically and practically, primarily in the oil & gas industry but also in the provision of project management support to